kevin-lambda/kevin-lambda/dev_log.md

 From that design philosophy, I decided to use the most basic, consistent, uniform, expected, comfortable webpage design.
 Here's the drawn up low fidelity wireframes in whole, and in detail.

-**Whosa what now? the story / user journey:**
-For the user journey, the approach is to focus on showing the user the story of WHO, WHAT and WHY to drive conversions.
-The home page tells the story twice.
-Once condensed in the hero section, and then again as it follows condensed versions of the who we are, what we do, and why choose us.
-Finally, a call to action is at the end of the journey.

-The website as a whole also tells the story, About tells the who, services, tells the what, contact tells a brief why followed by a call to action.

-Repeat and layer the stories.

 <img src="./assets/21mar2023_uxui_basicBusiness.jpg" alt="Backend logic"
   style="display: block;
   margin-left: auto;